luehmann/ForgivingVoid/README.md

 ForgivingVoid is a [Paper](https://papermc.io/) Plugin with the mechanics of the [Forgiving Void Mod](https://www.curseforge.com/minecraft/mc-mods/forgiving-void).
-Instead of dieing in the void, you will fall back down from the sky.
+Instead of dying in the void you will fall back down from the sky.

 ## Config